 As technology continues to progress it is incredibly important that we as humans do not lose the music of previous generations.
 Fires, rot, misplaced papers, faded memory; many things can sweep away our history.
 Countless guzheng creations were lost this way.
-Thankfully we now have tools to preserve our music for future generations.
+Thankfully scanners and image editing software enable us to preserve our music for future generations.

 Taking scans from this:

 Scan the sheet music.
 If it's in good condition you could use an Automatic Document Feeder (ADF) to scan a whole stack quickly.
 Otherwise, use a normal flatbed/plate scanner to scan each piece of music one at a time.